 Articles

-Maggie Alphonsi on her World Cup win and retirement Posted over 9 years ago
+Maggie Alphonsi on her World Cup win and retirement Posted about 10 years ago

 The final whistle in our World Cup final victory over Canada brought with it delight at finally winning the sport’s biggest prize but also the painful realisation that I would never pull on the white shirt ever again.